iWriteGigs

 B Because California is a lien theory state.

-C Because California laws don’t allow judicial foreclosure.
+C Because California foreclosure laws allow a statutory right of redemption of up to one year with a judicial foreclosure.

 D Because California is a title theory state.